DANS-KNAW/dd-transfer-to-vault/docs/dev.md

 start-env.sh
 ```

-To actually complete transfers, you will also need [dmftar](https://gitlab.com/surfsara/dmftar#installation), installation steps can also be found in
+To actually complete transfers, you will also need [dmftar](https://gitlab.com/surfsara/dmftar#installation).

-    dd-dtap/provisioning/roles/dd-transfer-to-vault/tasks/install.yml

 ### Database